 International students may receive transfer credit for coursework taken outside the United States.
 The prospective student must provide a course-by-course translation of foreign transcripts prepared by a US-based credential evaluation agency.
 Further information may be obtained from One-Stop Student Services.

 The final 30 credit hours of your degree must be completed at MacMurray College.

 Q: How much does MacOnline cost?

 A: Tuition is per credit hour only, with no additional fees.
-To see our tuition costs, click here.
+See our tuition costs.
 There is no application fee.

 Q: Can I get financial aid?

 A: Yes.
 Government grants or loans are available for online students within the United States.
 You should file the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 of each year.
-Our Financial Aid office will assist you with this process.
+One-Stop Student Services will assist you with this process.
 Refunds of excess financial aid will be issued once each term (during the 1st and 4th sessions).
 Excess financial aid may be used for books.
-For more information, click here.
+Visit our Financial Aid web pages.

 Q: Are scholarships available?

 A: Online students may obtain scholarships from private sources to help pay for tuition.
 Students are responsible for researching and applying for these opportunities.
 Institution scholarships from MacMurray College are not available for our online programs.